JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Where did they go?

 Creation Trust displacement map for phase 2 - how many tenants rehoused on footprint?
 Where did leaseholders go?
+34.

+Ask whether an agreement with the MoJ has been signed for the relocation of Ellison House - if so ask for a copy of the agreement.

+Ask whether the Council has sold any properties on the estate at auction.
+It is understood that the Council has bought back properties on later phases and subsequently sold them at auction rather than let them to temporary licencees.

+Ask for details on the leaseholder who died in Arlow.
+How did he die? was it result of environmental conditions - i.e. discontinuity in services - heating?

 More detail on the two leaseholders who supposedly took up NHHT's P&R street properties  (see response to Cabinet question).